Passionless Professionalism in Academic Philosophy

-So in my view, the passions are an integral part of cognitive functioning, and certainly they are worthy of our philosophical attention.
+So in my view, the passions are an integral part of cognitive functioning, and certainly, they are worthy of our philosophical attention.

 And students get this.

-They are drawn in by those parts of real philosophy that tap into what they care about, and reluctant to focus too much time or attention on questions that seem too far removed from their real-life concerns.
+They are drawn in by those parts of real philosophy that tap into what they care about, and are reluctant to focus too much time or attention on questions that seem too far removed from their real-life concerns.

 So as Solomon notes, what keeps real philosophy alive are the students.